Opportunities (Let's Make Lots of Money): Second version

 For the re-release, Polish director Zbigniew Rybczyński was recruited.
-Tennant wears a suit and white gloves, while Lowe is dressed as a manual labourer in a dirty shirt, red baseball cap, and jeans with a pair of work gloves stuffed in the back pocket.
-A background of city skylines and clouds, rendered as neon outlines, scrolls past as Tennant sings.
-Duplicates of him and Lowe appear repeatedly, passing objects back and forth that represent their characters' respective statuses, such as a brick, sledgehammer, briefcase, stack of books, and top hat.
+Tennant wears a suit, hat, and white gloves, while Lowe is dressed as a manual labourer in a dirty shirt, red baseball cap, and jeans with a pair of work gloves stuffed in the back pocket.
+As Tennant sings, paper money showers onto him and Lowe from above and a background of city skylines and clouds scrolls past, rendered as neon outlines.
+Duplicates of the two appear repeatedly, passing objects back and forth that represent their characters' respective statuses, such as a brick, sledgehammer, briefcase, stack of books, and top hat.

-In popular culture
+Usage in other media

 The song was the opening theme for the American reality television series Beauty and the Geek which premiered in 2005, running for 5 seasons.